Hayato0512/MotorMedia/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _in progress_ .

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Events page under construction
+- Courses page under construction
+- Bookmark page under construction
+- Question Forum page under construction
+- Jobs page under construction

 To do:
 - Feature to be added 1